loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/vnode-with-vcluster/README.md

 ### Prerequisites

-A Kubernetes cluster with [vNode installed](https://www.vnode.com/docs/#before-you-begin) that is connected to your vCluster Platform demo environment.
+A Kubernetes cluster with [vNode installed](https://www.vnode.com/docs/#before-you-begin) that is connected to your vCluster Platform demo environment - the vCluster Demo Generator cluster has vNode installed in the root GKE host cluster.

-If you don't have a Kubernetes cluster with vNode installed already available, it is probably easiest to use a KinD cluster - [KinD Quickstart](https://kind.sigs.k8s.io/docs/user/quick-start/).
+If you aren't using the vCluster Demo Generator cluster and don't have a Kubernetes cluster with vNode installed already available, it is probably easiest to use a KinD cluster - [KinD Quickstart](https://kind.sigs.k8s.io/docs/user/quick-start/).

 Once you have a KinD cluster up and running, [connect it to your vCluster Platform](https://www.vcluster.com/docs/platform/administer/clusters/connect-cluster?x0=3) demo environment.